DeiveEx/Polygon-Map-Generation/README.md

 And this for some Editor Buttons: [NaughtyAttributes](https://github.com/dbrizov/NaughtyAttributes)

 I tried to adapt some algorithms so it's easier for me to understand, even if that meant sacrificing perfomance.
 That means that many parts of the code, while still very similar, may have signficant changes.
+The map is rendered to a texture using a Compute Shader.